Application Guidelines - Legacy Fund

 The following projects are not eligible:

-• buildings celebrated for their architectural history, unless they have played a significant role in the enhancement of community life;
+• buildings whose architectural history is being celebrated, unless they have played an important role in improving community life;

 • projects that forecast a deficit;

-• projects commemorating Canada Day (July 1), National Aboriginal Day (June 21), Saint-Jean-Baptiste Day (June 24), or Canadian Multiculturalism Day (June 27);
+• projects commemorating Canada Day (July 1), National Indigenous Peoples Day (June 21), Saint-Jean-Baptiste Day (June 24), Canadian Multiculturalism Day (June 27), National Acadian Day (August 15), or the National Day for Truth and Reconciliation (September 30);

 • projects that are primarily intended for recreation or sport, unless celebrating a locally significant anniversary of a sport or recreational activity;

-• projects that are of a religious, political, or commercial nature;
+• projects of an essentially religious, political or commercial nature;

-• public works projects such as the building or restoration of roads, wharfs, and sewers;
+• public works projects such as the construction or restoration of roads, docks and sewers;

-• historical building renovations that are not directly linked to the commemoration (e.g., buildings less than 100 years old).
+• renovations for historic buildings not directly linked to the commemoration (e.g., buildings less than 100 years old).

 If your project does not meet the Legacy Fund’s requirements, please visit the Funding Opportunities section of our website for more funding options.